qcode-software/qcode-tcl/doc/procs/return_response.md

 Description
 -----------
-Returns the [global JSON response](../global-json-response.md) to the client.
+Returns the [connection response] to the client.

+This proc will content negotiate in order to return the [connection response] in a suitable format for the client.
+If the client cannot accept any of the available formats then a code `406` is returned along with a message listing the available formats.

 ----------------------------------
 *[Qcode Software Limited] [qcode]*

 [qcode]: http://www.qcode.co.uk "Qcode Software"

+[connection response]: ../connection-response.md